theborakompanioni/azure-docs.de-de/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 go

 --------------------------------------------------------------------------------
--- Step 2: Execute Index Rebuilds.
-If script fails, the below can be rerun to restart where last left off -- Run as user in mediumrc or higher
+-- Step 2: Execute index rebuilds.
+If script fails, the below can be re-run to restart where last left off.
+-- Run as user in mediumrc or higher
 --------------------------------------------------------------------------------